-The Teamwork and Leadership Skills Inventories [2 inventories - Wharton Management 652 Personality Profile and the Multidimensional Leadership Questionnaire (MLQ)] should have already been completed online by August 13th.
+• The Wharton Management 652 Personality Profile should have already been completed online by August 13th.

 2. Leading with Emotional Intelligence & Team Decision Making Mon., Aug.
-31
+30

 - "Emotions and Reasoning at Work," Caruso & Salovey.
-The Emotionally Intelligent Manager, 3-23. - "When Teammates Raise a White Flag," Mulvey, Veiga, & Elsass.
+The Emotionally Intelligent Manager, 3-21. - "When Teammates Raise a White Flag," Mulvey, Veiga, & Elsass.
 Academy of Management Executive, 40-49.

-- Simulation Analysis #1 Simulation analyses should be posted to the MGMT 652 WebCafé room in your personal folders. - 1st set of self and peer simulation evaluations, which can be accessed after each day of the simulation by going to: http://wtls.wharton.upenn.edu - Note: Both are due by 10 a.m.
-Sunday Aug.
-30th.
+- Simulation Analysis #1 Simulation analyses should be posted to the MGMT 652 WebCafé room in your personal folders. - 1st set of self and peer simulation evaluations, which can be accessed after each day of the simulation by going to: http://wtls.wharton.upenn.edu. - Note: Both are due by 5 p.m. on Saturday Aug.
+28th.